nur1popcorn/Irrlicht/README.md

 > Your cross-version cheating champ

-Irrlicht is an easy to use cheat base which aims to make cross-version cheating attractive by automazing the tedious process of making it compatible for each version.
+*Irrlicht* is an easy to use cheat base which aims to make cross-version cheating attractive by automating the tedious process of making it compatible for each version.

 ## Index
 * What it does